White Island network map.

 - Visual Observations: 3 web cameras are sited on White Island; one web camera is located on the North Island coast at Whakatane.

 - Seismic Monitoring: 2 seismographs and 1 microphone to detect volcanic explosions.

-- Chemical Analysis: Water and gas chemistry samples and soil gas measurements are taken every 4 to 6 weeks; continuous plume monitoring using miniDOAS (differential optical absorption spectroscopy) equipment.
+- Chemical Analysis: Water and gas chemistry samples and soil gas measurements are taken about every 3 months; continuous plume monitoring using miniDOAS (differential optical absorption spectroscopy) equipment.
 Airborne gas monitoring is undertaken regularly but is weather dependent.

-- Ground Deformation: 2 continuous GPS (cGPS) stations and levelling surveys every three months.
+- Ground Deformation: 2 continuous GPS (cGPS) stations and levelling surveys every 3 months.